nhs-england-tools/repository-template/docs/adr/ADR-003_Acceptable_use_of_GitHub_PAT_and_Apps_for_authN_and_authZ.md

 A `GITHUB_TOKEN` is automatically generated and used within GitHub Action and Workflow for tasks related to the current repository such as creating or updating issues, pushing commits, etc.

 - **Scope**: The `GITHUB_TOKEN` is automatically created by GitHub in each run of a GitHub Action and Workflow, with its scope restricted to the repository initiating the workflow.
-The permissions of the `GITHUB_TOKEN` are limited to read and write access to the repository.
+The permissions of the `GITHUB_TOKEN` are limited to read and write access to the repository files, with an exception of write access to the `.github/workflows` directory.
 - **Life Span**: The `GITHUB_TOKEN` has a temporary lifespan automatically expiring after the completion of the job that initiated its creation.

+This method <u>enables basic operations</u> expected from the repository pipeline, like accessing GitHub secret variables.

 #### GitHub PAT (Personal Access Token)

 Use personal access token when:

-- **Scripted access**: When you are writing scripts that automate tasks related to your repositories, PATs can be an excellent choice.
+- **Scripted access**: When you are writing scripts that automate tasks related to your repositories PATs can be a good choice.
 These tokens can authenticate your script with GitHub allowing it to perform various operations like cloning repositories, creating issues, or fetching data from the API.
 Since PATs can act with nearly all the same scopes as a user, they can be a versatile tool for script-based interactions with your repositories.

 - **Command-line access**: If you are directly using the GitHub API from the command-line (e.g. with `curl`), PATs provide a convenient way to authenticate.
 They allow you to perform a wide range of actions, including getting the number of stars on a repository, posting a comment on an issue or triggering a new build or deployment.
 In this use case a common task that a contributor has to perform daily can be automated using a PAT generated with a scope specifically for it.